 Simple English definitions for legal terms

-Read a random definition: Oath of office
+Read a random definition: legal formalism

 A federal prison camp is a type of jail that is used to hold people who have been convicted of crimes.
 These prisons are usually for people who have committed non-violent crimes and are serving sentences that are less than a year and one day.
 Unlike other prisons, federal prison camps do not have walls or fences around them.
 This is because the people who are held there are not considered to be a high risk of escaping.